RieberLok® Assembly Instructions

 Install the RieberLok® Gasket

 Making sure the gasket groove is clean; install the RieberLok® gasket in the pipe’s gasket groove by forming a loop in the gasket and inserting it in the groove.
 Larger gaskets may require two loops.
 Gasket orientation is critical to performance.
-Install the gasket with the face marked “INSTALL THIS FACE OUT” looking out of the bell and facing the installer.
+Install the gasket with the painted face marked “INSTALL THIS FACE OUT” pointing out of the bell and facing the installer.
 After the gasket is expanded and seated in the groove, wiggle the gasket to make sure it is fully seated.
 The gasket must be installed in a clean and dry bell socket, use no lubricant.

 Apply Assembly (Joint) Lubricant